aslam711/docs/content/cumulus-vx/Development-Environments/Vagrant-and-Libvirt-with-KVM-or-QEMU.md

   - **libvirt** provides an abstraction language to define and launch VMs, but is normally used just to launch single VMs.
 It uses XML to represent and define the VM.
-  - **KVM** w orks exclusively with QEMU and p erforms hardware acceleration for x86 VMs with Intel and AMD CPUs.
-KVM and QEMU are hypervisors that emulate the VMs; t he pair is often called KVM/QEMU or just KVM.
+  - **KVM** works exclusively with QEMU and p erforms hardware acceleration for x86 VMs with Intel and AMD CPUs.
+KVM and QEMU are hypervisors that emulate the VMs; the pair is often called KVM/QEMU or just KVM.
   - **QEMU** is a machine emulator that can allow the host machine to emulate the CPU architecture of the guest machine.
 Because QEMU does